-- (1) Each Party shall allow investors of the other Party the free transfer of payments relating to their investments and returns, including compensation paid pursuant to Articles 4 and 5. - (2) All transfers shall be effected without delay in any convertible currency at the market rate of exchange applicable on the date of transfer.
-In the absence of a market for foreign exchange, the rate to be used shall be the most recent exchange rate applied to inward investments or the most recent exchange rate for conversion of currencies into Special Drawing Rights, whichever is the more favourable to the investor. - (3) Transfers shall be done in accordance with the domestic law of the country pertaining thereto.
-Such law shall not, however, regarding either the requirements or the application thereof, impair or derogate from the free and undelayed transfer allowed in terms of sub-Article (1) and (2). - (4) The provisions of this Article shall not apply to foreign nationals who have resided in the Republic of South Africa for more than five years and who upon completion of the required exchange control formalities connected with immigration to South Africa are deemed in terms of South African exchange control rules, to have become permanently resident in the Republic of South Africa.
+- (1) Each Party shall allow investors of the other Party the unrestricted transfer of payments relating to their investments and returns, including compensation paid pursuant to Articles 5 and 6. - (2) All transfers shall be effected without delay in any convertible currency at the market rate of exchange applicable on the date of transfer.
+In the absence of a market for foreign exchange, the rate to be used shall be the most recent exchange rate applied to inward investments or the most recent exchange rate for conversion of currencies into Special Drawing Rights, whichever is more favourable to the investor. - (3) Transfers shall be done in accordance with the domestic laws of the country pertaining thereto.
+Such law shall not, however, regarding either the requirements or the application thereof, impair or derogate from the unrestricted and undelayed transfer allowed in terms of sub-Articles (1) and (2). - (4) A Party may require that, prior to the transfer of payments relating to an investment, tax obligations in relation to such an investment are fulfilled by the investors, provided that such obligations shall be non-discriminatory and shall not be used to defeat the purpose of sub-Articles (1), (2) and (3). - (5) In view of the South African foreign exchange control rules the provisions for transfers of investments and returns as contemplated in this Article shall not apply to foreign nationals who have resided in the Republic of South Africa for more than five years and who, after having applied for permanent residency, completed the required exchange control formalities connected with immigration to South Africa, and are accordingly, deemed to have become a permanent resident in the Republic of South Africa. - (6) The exemptions to this Article as contemplated in sub-Article (5) shall terminate automatically upon removal of the relevant restriction as part of the domestic law of South Africa.
+The Republic of South Africa shall make every effort to remove the said restrictions from their domestic law as soon as possible. - (7) Sub-Article (5) shall not apply to or restrict the transfer of compensation payments made pursuant to Articles 5 and 6.